RussellSprouts/ice-forth/README.md

 # Ice Forth

-A Forth implementation self-hosted on the NES.
-Compiling a cartridge has several stages -- first, the assembly code is compiled into an initial cartridge.
-The initial cartridge has the basics of a Forth interpreter and some other goodies. `6502.lua` emulates a NES cartridge with RAM instead of ROM, and the Forth sources are streamed in to the interpreter.
-The sources can write in the cartridge memory and add new code.
-When it's finished, the command `freeze` tells the emulator that the cart is ready.
-The RAM of the cartridge is frozen into a ROM file and saved in `out.nes`.
+A Forth implementation self-hosted on the 6502, for creating NES cartridges.

+Compiling a cartridge has several stages.

+1. The assembly code (.s files) are compiled into an initial cartridge `bootstrap.bin`.
+This is a 64kb file containing the full memory space at startup for the next step.
+In that space we have the the basics of a Forth interpreter with an integrated assembler.
+(This only takes up a few kb of the full 64).

+2. `6502.lua` loads `bootstrap.bin` into its memory, and emulates running the interpreter on the NES processor, using a virtual cartridge with RAM everywhere.
+   The emulator has the crucial addition of an IO port, which is used to input Forth code and get Forth output.

+3. A minimal subset of the Forth environment is defined in assembly, so next we stream in the contents of `bootstrap.f` to the running cartridge.
+This defines the rest of the base Forth environment.

+4. Other Forth code is defined in other files which are streamed in, and afterward the REPL opens for the user to test words.
+This Forth code is compiled into what will become cartridge space on the NES, and defines the NES program.
+The emulation finishes at the execution of the word `freeze`.

+5. `freeze` will turn the running interpreter into a ROM.
+The contents of NES RAM in the intepreter are compressed and moved into the cartridge space so they can be restored after freeze finishes, but the Forth data, return, and control flow stacks are emptied.
+The Forth internal temp locations are also emptied.
+Once the compressed data is written, the memory space from $8000-$FFFF is now permanently frozen.
+This section of memory becomes the PRG data of the `out.nes` file.

+6. The NES ROM is now created.
+The reset vector will set up the stack pointers and restore the contents of RAM, continuing from where `freeze` left off.
+It will jump to the execution token stored in `thaw`.

 ## Features

 - Not really compliant with ANS Forth :/